 Their Green Story: A longtime member of both the Door County Land Trust and Green Fund, this B&B is a Select Registry property, meaning it's very luxurious while still being green.
 Joan Holliday owns the inn with her husband Bryan Nelson, and she says many of their guests "come from urban areas and enjoy parking their car and leaving it there, availing themselves to the bikes we provide, or just walking everywhere since we're right in the village."

 Of Special Note: Complimentary kayaks are offered to take advantage of this setting, often described as the Cape Cod of the Midwest.

-Innkeepers' Recommendations for Other Green Businesses Around Town: Restaurant Saveur with its South American influences.
-Wild Tomato, a café at the entrance to Peninsula State Park where they make a special pizza featuring all local ingredients.
+Innkeepers' Recommendations for Other Green Businesses Around Town: Wild Tomato, a café at the entrance to Peninsula State Park where they make a special pizza featuring all local ingredients.

 Their Green Story: Guests are definitely not roughing it at this English/Scottish manor house with its beautiful furnishings and tasteful interior decorating.
 It's also a self-sufficient country farm homestead.
 The inn takes its name from the many blackberry plants growing around it, called brambleberries in Scotland.
 Seems owners Chris and Sherry Hardie are obsessed with all things Scottish.
 They even raise their own purebred Scottish Blackface sheep.

 Of Special Note: This B&B may serve more organic, homegrown slow food than any other inn in the state, including homemade maple syrup, jams, eggs from their own henhouse, fruits, vegetables and natural homegrown meat.
-On Saturdays, they also serve a four-course Harvest Dinner.
+An onsite winery also hosts special events.